Deuteronomy 3:12-17

 The conquered Transjordan territory becomes covenant inheritance when Moses assigns it to specific tribes with named boundaries under the Lord's gift.

-16 To the Reubenites and to the Gadites I gave from Gilead even to the valley of the Arnon, the middle of the valley, and its border, even to the river Jabbok, which is the border of the children of Ammon;
+16 and to the Reubenites and Gadites I gave the territory from Gilead to the Arnon Valley (the middle of the valley was the border) and up to the Jabbok River, the border of the Ammonites.

-17 the Arabah also, and the Jordan and its border, from Chinnereth even to the sea of the Arabah, the Salt Sea, under the slopes of Pisgah eastward.
+17 The Jordan River in the Arabah bordered it from Chinnereth to the Sea of the Arabah (the Salt Sea) with the slopes of Pisgah to the east.

 The conquered Transjordan territory becomes covenant inheritance when Moses assigns it to specific tribes with named boundaries under the LORD's gift.